NYSE: PPL

 Company profile

-PPL Corporation, a utility holding company, delivers electricity and natural gas in the United States and the United Kingdom.
+PPL Corporation functions as a utility holding company, primarily engaged in the distribution of electricity and natural gas throughout both the United States and the United Kingdom.

 Valuation